 This is a slide from the third class, about the people who inspire us (click on each photo to go to a website or video to learn more about them)

-Books (support your local independent bookstore!)
+Some Recommended Books (support your local independent bookstore!)

 Blaser, Martin.
 Missing Microbes: How the Over-use of Antibiotics is Fuelling Our Modern Plagues.
 (2014) Enlightening discussion of the human microbiome, antibiotic resistance, obesity, GERD and why H.Pylori might not be 100% enemy.